Terminal Agents Suffice for Enterprise Automation: StarShell

 \subsection{Agent Interaction Paradigms}

 \textbf{Tool-augmented agents} operate through a curated set of API tools exposed via MCP servers, corresponding to operations such as listing records, creating entries, or updating fields.
+We refer to these interchangeably as \emph{tool-use agents}, the term used when reporting results.
 The agent selects a tool and provides arguments for invocation.
 This abstraction simplifies execution by compressing complex interactions into high-level operations, but constrains the agent to the functionality exposed by the tool registry.

 \textbf{Web agents} operate through graphical interfaces, observing the rendered UI and issuing low-level actions such as clicking, typing, or navigating pages.
-In our implementation, web agents operate through the official Playwright MCP server~\footnote{\url{https://github.com/microsoft/playwright-mcp}}, which exposes browser actions along with DOM elements and screenshots.
+In our implementation, web agents operate through the official Playwright MCP server~\footnote{\url{https://github.com/microsoft/playwright-mcp}, v0.0.68.}, which exposes 21 tools spanning accessibility-tree snapshots, screenshots, form and keyboard interaction, tab management, and JavaScript evaluation (Appendix~\ref{sec:playwright-mcp-server}).
+Agents are prompted to inspect page structure before interacting with elements and to verify the resulting state afterwards (Appendix~\ref{sec:prompts}).

 Our primary focus is a \textbf{simple coding agent that operates through a terminal and filesystem}.
 Instead of invoking predefined tools, it writes and executes code to interact directly with platform APIs, enabling flexible API interaction, data manipulation, and exploration.
 This pattern mirrors modern coding agents such as Claude Code and OpenClaw, where the model operates in a REPL-style loop of reasoning, execution, and environment inspection.